Azure-Samples/cognitive-services-speech-sdk/samples/csharp/dotnetcore/console/README.md

   * `YourServiceRegion`: replace with the [region](https://aka.ms/csspeech/region) your subscription is associated with.
     For example, `westus` or `northeurope`.
   * `YourEndpointId` (optional): replace with the endpoint ID of your customized model in [CRIS](https://cris.ai).
-  * The following settings apply for intent recognition powered by the [Language Understanding service (LUIS)](https://aka.ms/csspeech/luisdocs):
-    * `YourLanguageUnderstandingSubscriptionKey`: replace with your Language Understanding service subscription key (endpoint key).
-    * `YourLanguageUnderstandingServiceRegion`: replace with the region associated with your Language Understanding service subscription.
-    * `YourLanguageUnderstandingAppId`: replace with the ID of a Language Understanding service application that you want to recognize intents with.
-    * `YourLanguageUnderstandingIntentName1`, `YourLanguageUnderstandingIntentName2`, `YourLanguageUnderstandingIntentName3`: replace with names of intents that your Language Understanding service application recognizes.
   * The following settings apply to keyword-triggered recognition:
     * `YourKeywordRecognitionModelFile.table`: replace with the location of your keyword recognition model file.
     * `YourKeyword`: replace with the phrase your keyword recognition model triggers on.